mpanunto/PanunTools/docs/README_InviteRemoveUsersAGOL.md

 ### How does it work?

-Using the 'InviteRemoveUser.csv' file, specify a series of ArcGIS Online groups, and usernames that are to be invited or removed.
+Using the 'InviteRemoveUsersAGOL.csv' file, specify a series of ArcGIS Online groups, and usernames that are to be invited or removed.
 The tool uses this information to automate these tasks via the ArcGIS API for Python.

 - The usernames and group names in the default CSV file are simply placeholders, and should be replaced with the actual usernames and group names of interest.
 - Do not rename the 'AGOLUsername' CSV field.